-Normally, these nerve cells make an important chemical called dopamine.
+Normally, nerve cells in the brain make an important chemical called dopamine.
 Dopamine sends signals to the part of your brain that controls movement.
 It lets your muscles move smoothly and do what you want them to do.
 When you have Parkinson's, these nerve cells break down.
 Then you no longer have enough dopamine, and you have trouble moving the way you want to.

 No one knows for sure what makes these nerve cells break down.
-But scientists are doing a lot of research to look for the answer.
-They are studying many possible causes, including aging and poisons in the environment.
+But researchers are studying many possible causes, including aging and poisons in the environment.

 How is Parkinson's disease diagnosed?

 Your doctor will ask questions about your symptoms and your past health and will do a neurological exam.
 This exam includes questions and tests that show how well your nerves are working.
 For example, your doctor will watch how you move and check your muscle strength and reflexes.
 The doctor may check your vision.